arjansturing/Power-RSA/README.md

 By: Arjan Sturing

-PowerShell fork of the Windows OpenVPN 2.4.x Easy-RSA2 scripts.
+PowerShell fork of the Windows OpenVPN 2.4.x Easy-RSA2 scripts, Power RSA 2.0 for OpenVPN 2.5x can be found here: https://github.com/arjansturing/Power-RSA-2.0/

 Use this script at your own risk!